 What To Do If Your Dog Has Heatstroke

 A normal temperature for your dog is around 38.8 degrees celsius according to the PDSA, and if your dog gets too hot it can suffer from heatstroke.
 As with humans, if left untreated this can have serious consequences, including seizures, organ failure, and death.

 Even if you've taken the necessary precautions to keep your dog cool, the risk of heatstroke can still be a risk even after the sun has gone down.
 As Dogs Trust lists, the symptoms of heatstroke in dogs include:

 - Drooling excessively

-So if "your dog is showing any of the signs, please follow emergency dog first aid [which can be found here] and contact your nearest vet if necessary."
-For more information and tips, visit the RSPCA and Dogs Trust websites to keep your dog cool over the summer.
+So if your dog is showing any of these symptoms, follow emergency dog aid (which can be found here) and contact your nearest vet if necessary.
+For more information and tips, visit the RSPCA and Dogs Trust websites.